|

 in assuring that methadone treatment programs are both effective and accountable

-for results.
+for results, making them the best way to pass a drug test and switch to a healthy lifestyle.
 Doctors and other health care professionals will assure the

 appropriate dosage based on the best medical care for patients, with standards